shawna-p/mysterious-messenger/docs/miscellaneous.rst

 Mysterious Messenger also provides a music room for the player to listen to the game's soundtrack.
 This is a separate screen from the main game, and can be accessed from the main menu.
 By default, the music room reads from the songs in ``variables_music_sound.rpy`` (see: :ref:`Defining New Music`) in the ``music_dictionary`` declaration, and it uses the track name as the song title.
 You can modify this in the ``music_room.rpy`` file - there are two examples as part of the loop.

+By default, music tracks are unlocked when they are heard in-game.
+There is also a developer option, ``myconfig.UNLOCK_TRACKS_FOR_DEVELOPMENT``, which can be set to True to unlock all tracks for testing purposes.
+Even if this is set to True, tracks will obey normal unlocking rules in a distribution build.

 Reserved Names
 ===============